 This activity is being offered free of charge.
 To be provided the login information, please register.
 An email will be sent to you with the login instructions.

-The 4th Annual Breast Cancer Symposium titled: OPENING DOORS: Lab to Clinic to Patient is being organized in collaboration with New York Oncology Hematology (NYOH), The University of Chicago Pritzker School of Medicine, and myMedEd, Inc. This accredited conference will offer 16.5 continuing education credits and is scheduled to be held live in person September 23-25, 2022 at the Hudson Hall in Hudson, NY and as an online live broadcast at nyohbcs.org.
+The 4th Annual Breast Cancer Symposium titled: OPENING DOORS: Lab to Clinic to Patient was organized in collaboration with New York Oncology Hematology (NYOH), The University of Chicago Pritzker School of Medicine, and myMedEd, Inc. This accredited conference offered 16.5 continuing education credits and was held September 23-25, 2022 at the Hudson Hall in Hudson, NY and as an online live broadcast.

 Medical, surgical, and radiation oncologists as well as primary care physicians, gynecologists, medical professionals and health care professionals with an interest in breast cancer are invited to attend.

 After completing this activity, participants will be able to:

 - Review the recent developments in breast surgical approaches including upfront and after neoadjuvant chemotherapy

 - Explain the rationale for reconstruction options post neoadjuvant chemotherapy and radiation therapy